NCI-GDC/gpas-aws-workflow-runner/README.md

 - GDC workflows load dockers.
 All external dockers are public, and internal dockers are hosted in quay.io.
 We have created a quay group to share the required dockers to the APS team for testing purposes.
 (Will require quay id of AWP team members to add into this group)

 - GDC workflows require input molecular files.
-Stored in the `gdcbackup` s3 bucket.
+Stored in the `uchig-genomics-pipeline-us-east-1` s3 bucket.

 - GDC workflows require other reference files (such as human genome sequence).
-Stored in the `bio-performance-test` bucket.
+Also stored in the `uchig-genomics-pipeline-us-east-1` bucket.

 _Figure 1: Overview of GDC workflow_
 ![Figure 1](assets/gdc_workflow_figure.png)